 More interested in nature?
 An unforgettably bouncy bus ride up the mountains will get you to Himachal Pradesh just in time for apple season, with crystal clear skies and views of the snowcapped Himalaya.
 For an even bigger adventure, hit up Northeast India, a remote and bewitchingly unspoiled region famed for its natural splendor and tribal cultures.

-India in Winter
+India in September

 If you’ve timed your trip to escape the cold back home, head down to India’s narrower end.
 Fog and noxious smog blanket northern India in winter, and temperatures can turn surprisingly glacial.
 But the south boasts an eternal summer - and the best beaches in India.
 In Goa and Kerala, which have large Christian populations, technicolor churches flash with disco lights in preparation for Christmas.
 Enjoy fresh seafood, coconut-infused cooking, and some of India’s most sparkling coastlines.
 Rent a houseboat and float down Keralan backwaters in Alleppey, or surf the waves of the Arabian Sea off the canyons of Varkala.
 Kanyakumari, where three bodies of water meet, marks the extreme tip of India’s triangular-shaped land mass.
 From there, head further inland into Tamil Nadu, and join throngs of worshippers offering coconuts to the gods in resplendent temple towns like Madurai or Kanchipuram.